 If the equipment is new, it may not have been processed or added to the M-Pathways Asset Management system yet.
 Generally, it takes one to two months after an item has been paid for it to appear.

-If the item is not new, it may have been purchased using a non-equipment account code.
+If the equipment is not new, it may have been purchased using a non-equipment account code.
 If the item does meet the equipment definition, contact Property Control with as much detail as possible, (purchase order number, project/grant) so they can determine why the item is not on the inventory.

-If the cost was not shared, the item may be on your inventory because of the conversion of the previous Capital Asset System.
+This cost for this item was probably shared between several departments, and if so, will show up on several inventories.
+The listed value is what your department paid on this particular item.
+In rare instances, the cost was not shared and the item may be in your inventory because of the conversion of the previous Capital Asset System.
 All items from that system were put in the equipment category (EQUIP).
 Financial Operations balances the general ledger to make sure equipment totals are correct.